dsimaging/dsio-modality-api/README.md

 `npm run build-redoc`

-The result will be an updated html file under the ./docs/redoc folder
+The result will be an updated html file under the ./docs/redoc folder.
+This file can be opened with a browser to view the API documentation.

 ### Swagger
 Use the swagger-ui and express-js to locally serve the documentation using the swagger ui.

 `npm run swagger`

 The console will inform you when the server is running.
 Open a browser and navigate to the url indicated.
+This provides an interactive Swagger UI documentation.
+It can be used to directly interact with a running instance of an IO Modality Service.